 Toilets, urinals, sinks, dispensers, countertops, door handles, and other high-touch surfaces should all be cleaned thoroughly.

 Accounting For Dwell Times

 Once all high-touch surfaces have thoroughly cleaned a disinfectant should be applied.
-This includes the disinfecting of toilets, urinals, sinks, countertops, door handles, and other high touch surfaces.
+This includes the disinfecting of toilets, urinals, sinks, countertops, door handles, and other high-touch surfaces.
 Once applied, move on to other tasks to allow for appropriate dwell times.

 Fixtures and Glass

 Assuming appropriate dwell time has elapsed, remove any disinfecting solution from sink fixtures, dispensers, and door handles.
 Polish these surfaces with a metal polish or glass cleaner.
 Glass cleaner will generally shine fixtures without polish buildup.
-Wipe mirrors and glass surfaces with glass cleaner and designated cleaning cloth.
+Wipe mirrors and glass surfaces with glass cleaner and a designated cleaning cloth.

 Wipe Down High-touch Areas To Dry